-The model calibration was conducted by manually changing the model hydraulic parameters to achieve an acceptable fit to measured groundwater levels.
+The model calibration was conducted by changing the model hydraulic parameters to achieve an acceptable fit to measured groundwater levels, which was undertaken using both automated and manual proceedures.
 Groundwater recharge was not considered a calibration parameter.

 4.1 Observation Points